minvws/nl-kat-coordination/mula/docs/architecture.md

 A priority queue is used, in as such, that it allows us to determine what tasks should be picked up first, or more regularly.
-Because of the use of a priority queue we can differentiate between tasks that are to be executed first, e.g. tasks created by the user get precedence over jobs that are created by the internal rescheduling processes within the scheduler.
+Because of the use of a priority queue we can differentiate between tasks that are to be executed first, e.g. tasks created by the user get precedence over tasks that are created by the internal rescheduling processes within the scheduler.

 Calculations in order to determine the priority of a task is performed by the